LETTERS OF THE ALPHABET

 Help children learn the letters of the alphabet by playing ABC Bingo!
 Print off the above template (including the Teacher's Mat and Cut Outs).
 Call out letters and have children place game markers on the letters that are called.
 Once a child has five in-a-row, they call out "ABC Bingo" and they are the winner!
 For more difficulty, call out the letters their "uppercase" or "lowercase" name.
 Once they have mastered letter identification, you can call out the letters by their sound!

-Purchase a checkers board (Wal-Mart) and place velcro on the black squares on the game board.
-Print, laminate, and cut on the following squares on the above template and place corresponding velcro pieces on the back.
-Place the lowercase and uppercase letters in random order on the game board.
+Purchase a checkers board (Wal-Mart) and place Velcro on the black squares on the game board.
+Print, laminate, and cut on the following squares on the above template and place corresponding Velcro pieces on the back.
+Place the letters of the alphabet (lowercase and uppercase letters) in random order on the game board.
 Each time a player moves a checker, they must say the letter and/or the sound that letter makes.

 Keep a supply of familiar and empty food containers in your classroom.
 Have students highlight the letters that they find as they search these containers.